data-science-and-big-data-analytics/teaching-examples/README.md

 * SeminarMSc-Maximilian: Seminar report (with LaTeX source) from Maximilian Wenzel on Metrics for Multi-class and Multi-label Classification.

+* ThesisMSc-Andor: The result of the Master's thesis of Andor, together with BT in the UK.

 * ThesisMSc-Fabian: Master's thesis (with LaTeX source) of Fabian Singhofer together with British Telecom.
 Use this folder for the template in LaTeX of your research-oriented thesis.

 * ThesisMSc-Mai: Example of a Master's thesis following the research style approach from Florian Mai.
 The folder containts the original thesis as submitted and the paper published from the thesis.